How to make a Slack bot using Slack API (8 simple steps)

 You can read more about each of these more in-depth, but this tutorial will be using the Events API and the Web API.

-The Events API – Web API Relationship
+The Events API - Web API relationship

 Creation of complete Slack apps generally requires use of the Events API and the Web API.
 This is because these two APIs do very similar things, but with different end results.

-Slack likens these two APIs to players in a game of ping-pong.
-Whenever an “event” happens within a slack channel, it pings information about this event over to your app.
 This is what the Events API does.
-Whenever your app processes the received information and wants to make a change within a slack channel, it pongs commands back to Slack.
+Whenever your app processes the received information and wants to make a change within a Slack channel, it pongs commands back to Slack.
 This is what the Web API does.
-These APIs are both notifiers and observers, just functioning in two different directions.

 Slack Bots